Divorce is a difficult time, and it takes its toll on people. There are many examples of good relationships gone bad and the trauma that results.

 Removing an Unfit Parent’s Rights in Maryland

-Parents always have the freedom to revoke their legal parenthood, but it is sometimes necessary to remove these rights forcibly.
+Parents are always free to revoke their legal parenthood, but it is sometimes necessary to remove these rights forcibly.

 The state can do this independently.
-If a parent is found to be abusive or neglectful, Maryland can step in.
+For example, Maryland can step in if a parent is abusive or neglectful.
 It can take the children away, putting them in foster care or with another legal guardian.

-Former spouses, family members, or concerned friends can also petition the court to remove an unfit parent’s rights.
-In many such scenarios, it’s assumed that the person filing the claim will take responsibility for the child, or they have a plan for the child’s care.
+Former spouses, family members, or concerned friends can also petition the court to remove an unfit parent's rights.
+In many such scenarios, it's assumed that the person filing the claim will take responsibility for the child or have a plan for the child's care.

 If you are concerned about your children’s safety around your spouse, you can fold an unfit parent claim into your divorce.
 The court will consider this claim alongside any others related to the marriage.
 If it sees evidence that corroborates your claim, it can begin removing your spouse’s parental rights.